Enhance your gene expression analysis for your toxicology studies

-SysWiz is a comprehensive database with over 4 million expert curated literature references included related to different aspects of modes of action.
-It enables access to a rich selection of literature on chemical structures, proteins, genes and their interactions, toxic endpoints and pathologies, generated in over 150 man years of experts work.
+SysWiz is a comprehensive database with over 4 million expert curated literature references related to different aspects of modes of action.
+It enables you access to a rich selection of literature on chemical structures, proteins, genes and their interactions, toxic endpoints and pathologies.
+The database has been generated through the application of both artificial intelligence and machine learning tools coupled with expert manual curation amounting to over 150 person years of work.

 - 2500 toxicities - Each toxicity is defined as a tissue / organ specific pathology (e.g. liver hyperplasia).
 Each toxicity is a cluster containing all reported molecules (proteins, genes and chemical) that play a role in the toxicity, including all reported biomarkers and original references.